IMSE Orders & Classroom Supplies

 Considering that schools who have fully incorporated the IMSE approach into their literacy instruction have seen a significant decrease in special education referrals and a lower at-risk population in the general education classrooms, our trainings are very cost effective.
-Both our 30 and 24 hours of training will provide your staff with the knowledge, skills, and tools required to be able to fully implement this approach immediately.
+Both of our 30 hour trainings will provide your staff with the knowledge, skills, and tools required to be able to fully implement this approach immediately.
 You will also receive the needed materials and resources to get you started in the classroom.
 To learn more about pricing for trainings as well as included materials, please contact us at 800-646-9788 or email@example.com.

 Will IMSE's Orton-Gillingham disrupt my current reading program?

 Our goal is to provide teachers with additional tools to incorporate into their current literacy instruction.
 This program offers the flexibility required to integrate the IMSE Orton-Gillingham philosophy into any existing reading program.
 IMSE seeks to provide a sequential, cumulative, multi-sensory approach that will benefit all learners and enhance the effectiveness of your current curriculum.